 Extreme cold prompts Chicago to open additional warming centers for residents and migrants

-CHICAGO (CBS) -- Due to extreme cold, the City of Chicago has activated its emergency operation plan and open additional warming centers for residents and migrants at the city's "landing zone."
+CHICAGO (CBS) -- Due to extreme cold, the City of Chicago has activated its emergency operation plan and opened additional warming centers for residents and migrants at the city's "landing zone."

 The National Weather Service has issued a Wind Chill Advisory for midnight Saturday through Wednesday, Jan.
 17 at 9 a.m.
 Wind chills will reach as low as 30 degrees below 0.